 10 Reasons why introverts should date introverts

 I find introvert-introvert couples so mysterious, yet they hold up strong in relationships.
-They don’t feel the need to brag and post everything they do as a couple.
+They don’t need to brag and post everything they do as a couple.

 Furthermore, here’s a list of reasons why introvert and introvert relationships absolutely work.